Connect with others who understand.

 Urinary Symptoms

-About half of adults with lupus and between 40 percent and 70 percent of children with lupus will develop lupus nephritis (lupus that affects the kidneys).
-Pink or brown urine or urine that is foamy or frothy may be signs of kidney damage caused by lupus.
-Frequent urination may be a sign of kidney problems.
+From 20 percent to 40 percent of adults with lupus and 50 percent to 82 percent of children with the condition will develop lupus nephritis, which affects the kidneys.
+Urine that’s pink or brown or looks foamy or frothy may indicate kidney damage caused by lupus.
+Frequent urination may be a symptom of kidney problems or other conditions related to lupus, such as interstitial cystitis (also called painful bladder syndrome).

-Some of the most severe complications of lupus do not cause noticeable symptoms until they become advanced.
+Some of the most severe complications of lupus don’t cause noticeable symptoms until they become advanced.

-About 50 percent of people with lupus have hypertension, which can damage organs and raise the risk for life-threatening cardiovascular events such as heart attack and stroke.
-In fact, cardiovascular disease (disease of the heart and blood vessels) is the number one cause of death in people with lupus.
+About 50 percent of people with lupus have high blood pressure, which can damage organs and raise the risk of life-threatening cardiovascular events such as heart attack and stroke.
+In fact, cardiovascular disease (disease of the heart and blood vessels) is the No. 1 cause of death in people with lupus.

 Lupus nephritis can cause kidney failure, which may not become obvious until the kidneys are significantly damaged.
 Doctors order regular urine and blood tests to assess kidney function and detect these “silent” complications of lupus.

-Studies have shown that osteoporosis (weakening of the bones) is more likely to occur in people with lupus due to the inflammation caused by the disease, as well as the use of corticosteroids (such as prednisone) used to treat the disease.
+Studies have shown that osteoporosis (a disease that causes weakened bones) is more likely to occur in people with lupus due to disease-related inflammation and the use of corticosteroids (such as prednisone) for treatment.
 Osteoporosis can lead to fractures, bone pain, and shorter height.

 What Are the Early Signs of Lupus?

-Lupus begins differently for each person, and early symptoms can include any of those listed here and many others.
+Lupus begins differently for each person, and early symptoms can include any of those discussed here and many others.
 Some people experience multiple symptoms at once.

-Some doctors have suggested that men who develop lupus are less likely to experience skin rash and joint pain than women.
-However, men may be more likely than women to develop serious lupus complications such as kidney disease and thrombosis.
+Females of childbearing age are far more likely than any other group to develop lupus, according to a study in the journal Rheumatology.
+The authors wrote that males who develop lupus are less likely to experience skin rash and joint pain than women but may be more likely to develop serious complications such as kidney disease and thrombosis.

 Talk With Others Who Understand